yoiwa/make-password/README.md

  * `[jwikipedia10k]` set requires `kakasi` kanji-kana conversion tool.

- * `j` and `J` sets require the naist-jdic-utf8 package contained in Debian archive or elsewhere.
+ * `j` and `J` sets require the `naist-jdic-utf8` package contained in Debian archive or elsewhere.

 ## Acknowledgements

-English word corpuses and [jwikipedia10k] corpus are extracted from data publicly shared by Wikimedia Foundation.
-10k-word English corpus is based on the materials available in the Gutenberg Project, available through Wikimedia.
+Word corpuses [basicenglish], [english] and [jwikipedia10k] corpus are extracted from data publicly shared by Wikimedia Foundation.
+10k-word English corpus is based on the materials available in the Gutenberg Project, available through Wikimedia.  [crossword] dictionary is generated using public-domain data provided by Moby Project.  [skey] dictionary is generated from RFC 2289.

 Japanese word corpuses `j` and `J` are generated from the "NAIST Japanese Dictionary" dataset from Nara Institute of Science and